Email support

 Build quality signals that matter in the UK climate

 Damp air, sudden showers and winter storage punish cheap steel.
-When evaluating any gas barbecue uk listing, look beyond BTU headlines:
+When evaluating any gas barbecue uk listing, look past the headline power figure:

-• Frame locks: Positive locking on folding legs prevents wobble on uneven patios.
+• Frame locks: positive locking on folding legs prevents wobble on uneven paving.

-• Ignition: Piezo systems should feel crisp, not vague — especially in cool evenings.
+• Ignition: push-button piezo should feel crisp, not vague — especially on cool evenings.

-• Warranty: UK support matters when parts fail mid-season.
+• Warranty: UK-based support matters when a part fails mid-season.

-Community advice often warns against supermarket impulse buys that look fine in May and fail by the following spring.
-Mid-market units with clear specifications and retailer support tend to last longer.
+Community advice consistently warns against supermarket impulse buys that look fine in May and fail by the following spring.
+Mid-market units with published specifications and retailer support last longer.

 Price bands and value in 2026

-UK gas barbecue prices span from sub-£100 promos to premium four-figure carts.
-Value is not the lowest sticker price — it is cost per use over seasons.
-A £683 portable two-burner that folds, cleans easily and carries a 12-month warranty can outperform a £150 rust-prone cart if you grill regularly.
+UK gas barbecue prices span sub-£100 promotions to premium four-figure carts.
+Value is cost per use over seasons, not the lowest sticker: a well-built folding two-burner that cleans easily and has real UK support outlasts a rust-prone bargain cart if you cook regularly.

-Premium brands like Weber earn trust for longevity, but badge pricing is not automatic quality for every format.
-Compare what you actually get: burners, grate material, prep space, folded dimensions and after-sales support.
+Premium badges like Weber earn their reputation on longevity, but badge pricing is not automatic quality for every format — compare burners, grate material, folded dimensions and after-sales support like-for-like.
+We put the two approaches side by side in our Tower Tourer vs Weber portable gas BBQ comparison.

 Featured pick: Tower T978522 Tourer for UK buyers